-Recalled to Mind.-The burning of the ca-thedral at Santiago, in Chili, was one of the most terrible disasters of modern times, called to mind by the burning of the Brooklyn Theater.
-The date was December 8th, 1863, the last day of the celebration of the Feast of the Immaculate Conon, and the church had been rofusely decor ated for the occasion.
-A gigantic image of the Virgin held a prominent position, and all around if were thickly entwined draperies which covered the walls of the edifice from ceiling to floor.
-Along the arches supporting the roof were 20,000 paraffine lamps.
+Recalled to Mind.-Are burning of the cathedral at Santiago, in Chili, was one of the most terrible disasters of modern times, called to mind by the burning of the Brooklyn Theater.
+The date was December 8th, 1863, the last day of the celebration of the Feast of the Immaculate Conception, and the church had been profusely decorated for the occasion.
+A gigantic image of the Virgin held a prominent position, and all around it were thickly entwined draperies which covered the walls of the edifice from celling to floor.
+Along the arches supporting the roof were 20,000 parafine lamps.
 The church was packed with worshipers, women forming the largest part of the congregation.
-In the midst of the ceremony one of the paraffine lamps fell.
-The inflammable sub-stance quickly set fire to the drapery, and in an incredibly short time the cathedral was in flames The lamps fell on the terror-stricken crowd below spreading the flames rapidly.
+In the midst of the ceremony one of the parafine lamps fell.
+The inflammable substance quickly set fire to the drapery, and in an incredibly short time the cathedral was in flames.
+The lamps fell on the terror-stricken crowd below, spreading the flames rapidly.
 In their agony many of the women divested themselves of their clothing, and a few of them escaped.
-When the are had burned out, 2,500 bodies were taken from the ruins.
+When the fire had burned out, 2,500 bodies were taken from the ruins.

 As the Catholics frequently ask why the spirits did not point out the whereabouts of Charlie Ross, it might be well to inquire why God did not prevent that terrible disaster at Santiago, Chili.
-As it is a fact that different days of the week are held It is a fact that different days of the week are held sacred by different nations, is it not possible that the Catholics have selected the wrong day on which to worship, resulting in that terrible disaster?
-Sunday is held sacred by the Christians, Monday by the Greeks, Tuesday by the Persians, Wednesday by the Assyrians, Thirsday by the Egyptians, Friday by the Turks, and Saturday by the Jews.
-If God can do anything, why not protest his cown bourse of worship? tect his own house of worship?
+As it is a fact that different days of the week are held sacred by different nations, is it not possible that the Catholics have selected the wrong day on which to worship, resulting in that terrible disaster?
+Sunday is held sacred by the Christians, Monday by the Greeks, Tuesday by the Persians, Wednesday by the Assyrians, Thursday by the Egyptians, Friday by the Turks, and Saturday by the Jews.
+If God can do anything, why not protect his own house of worship?

-Detroit, Mich .- Dr. A., B. Spinney, of 204 Woodward Avenue writes:-The prostrate cause, Spiritualism, is again taking on new life in our old bigoted city.
+Detroit, Mich.-Dr. A. B. Spinney, of 204 Woodward Avenue writes:-The prostrate cause, Spiritualism, is again taking on new life in our old bigoted city.
 Capt.
 H. H. Brown has discoursed to us during the last two Sabbaths, to the satisfaction of all parties.
-Mrs. H. Morse will be with us the next two Sabbaths, when the Captain will return ganize the Spiritualists of the State upon the prin-ciples of freedom of thought, and adherance to spirit communion.
-We desire to keep as many peakers at work as possible, also to reach the peo-le whenever they wish speaking.
-Parties desirspeakers at work as possible, also to reach the peo-ple whenever they wish speaking.
-Parties desir-ing speakers in any part of the State will be sup-plied if they will write to me.
-Good-speakers, and good papers like yours, will drive superstition and bleater in the wall.
+Mrs. H. Morse will be with us the next two Sabbaths, when the Captain will return to us again.
+We are making a mighty effort toorganize the Spiritualists of the State upon the principles of freedom of thought, and adherance to spirit communion.
+We desire to keep as many speakers at work as possible, also to reach the people whenever they wish speaking.
+Parties desiring speakers in any part of the State will be supplied if they will write to me.
+Good-speakers, and good papers like yours, will drive superstition and bigotry to the wall.